-The western yew is a low spreading small tree, reaching heights up to 20 m, the trunk is twisted and becomes very wide near the base, covered in moss and is a dark reddish purple in color, with horizontally spreading branches.
-Needles are 2 cm long, flat and arranged spirally on branches.
+The western yew is a low spreading small tree, reaching heights up to 20 m, the trunk is twisted and becomes very wide near the base, covered in moss, and is a dark reddish-purple in color, with horizontally spreading branches.
+Needles are 2 cm long, flat, and arranged spirally on branches.
 The needles are twisted and this makes it look like there are 2 rows of needles.

 The seed and pollen cones usually grow on separate trees and the fruit consists of a light red cup that is open at one end and contains a single seed.
-Thin, dark reddish purplish scales peel off the trunk to show the deep purple under bark.
+Thin, dark reddish purplish scales peel off the trunk to show the deep purple under the bark.

 It occurs scattered throughout the wetter forests of the coast and the Interior wet belt, primarily at low to mid-elevations.
 You can find it on all of Vancouver Island.